manshi-n/TalentLens-AI/README.md

 Try TalentLens AI here: **[talentlensai on Hugging Face](https://huggingface.co/spaces/manshi1234/talentlensai)**

-> Note: For fast performance in the live demo, upload a smaller candidate dataset (a few thousand rows).
-The app is built to handle up to 100,000 candidates — see the scoring engine details below for how it scales.
+> **Note:** For the best experience in the live demo, please upload a smaller candidate dataset (up to a few thousand records).
+The application is designed to scale to much larger datasets (up to 100,000 candidates), but large files may take longer to process on the free Hugging Face hosting environment.

 # TalentLens AI